angelotrabuco2013/YTFetch/README.md

-# Web YouTube Downloader
+# YTFetch
-A simple express app which allows you to view all source urls of a YouTube video to directly download it from Google's servers.
+A simple express app which allows you to view all source urls of a YouTube video to directly download it from Google's servers (API).

 ## 📦 Dependencies
 - [Express](https://expressjs.com/)